lczawadzki/biostats/README.md

-# biostats
+# Welcome to Biostatistics!
-Biostats exercises and data
+Here you will find all of the in-class R exercises, and data we will use for the course.

+# R Exercises (will be updated weekly)
 Exercise 1 (Intro): https://lczawadzki.github.io/biostats/exercise-1/index.html
 <br>
 Exercise 2 (Intro cont.): https://lczawadzki.github.io/biostats/exercise-2/index.html